ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

 a homotopy equivalence precisely if its image $\kappa(f)$ in the [[homotopy category]] is an [[isomorphism]].

-As an object of the [[homotopy category]], a topoogical space is often referred to as a ([[strong homotopy type|strong]]) [[homotopy type]].
+As an object of the [[homotopy category]], a topological space is often referred to as a ([[strong homotopy type|strong]]) [[homotopy type]].
 Homotopy types have a different nature than the [[topological spaces]] which _present_ them, in that topological spaces that are far from being [[homeomorphism|homeomorphic]]